stacks-network/stacks-core/sip/sip-000-stacks-improvement-proposal-process.md

 2. All public criticism and comments have been adequately addressed

 **Final/Active**
 A SIP can be moved to the Final/Active status when a working reference implementation has been provided.
 Additionally, for a soft-fork SIP to progress to Final/Active status, a clear miner majority is required.
-Soft-fork BIPS themselves may set additional requirements.
-For a hard-fork SIP to progress to Final/Active status, adoption from the entire Stacks network economy is required.
+Soft-fork SIPS themselves may set additional requirements.
+One hard fork per year will be executed.
+And additional hard forks will be made in order to fix consensus-critical bugs.

 **Obsolete**
 When a SIP is no longer relevant or is superseded by another SIP it’s status will change to Obsolete.